Contact Us

 Where do you place your dogs?

 We place our dogs with those living within 200 miles of Minneapolis/St. Paul, MN.
+Those living within 250 miles of Minneapolis/St. Paul may be considered on a case-by-case basis.

 Why do you charge for your dogs?